Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Warlings is a pure Worms clone.
 Everything, from the interface to gameplay mechanics, is strikingly similar to the original PC strategy game.
 There are over five battlefields, each having its own unique features and complex terrain.
-Battles will take place on sea, in the air and in space.
-You will need to move those wiggly creatures, get to a strategic position and use an assault option from a variety of weapon choices, including the famous fire punch.
+Battles will take place on the sea, in the air, and in space.
+You will need to move those wiggly creatures, get to a strategic position, and use an assault option from a variety of weapon choices, including the famous fire punch.

 18. Swap the Box

 The game tests your logic throughout 120 levels divided into different scenarios.
-Swap The Box is must-play puzzle game you should try when you are bored at home, in your office or your grandma’s place.
+Swap The Box is a must-play puzzle game you should try when you are bored at home, in your office, or at your grandma’s place.